bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 beans.presentationService.defaultUploadedPresentation=${bigbluebutton.web.serverURL}/default.pdf
 ```

 Please use the file name "default.pdf" if you would not like BigBlueButton to generate thumbnails from this file.
-The thumbnails will be used in some frontend apps, such as Greenlight v2.
+The thumbnails will be used in some frontend apps, such as Greenlight.

 You'll need to restart BigBlueButton after the change with `sudo bbb-conf --restart`.